TaniaWhiting/TaniaWhiting.github.io/_posts/2018-11-08-letter_writing_with_a_few_extra_twists.markdown

 <DOCTYPE! html><br>
 < html><br>
               	<head> <br>
                 </head><br>
                 <body><br>
                                         Your letter goes in here Mom!
                < /body><br>
 < /html>

 Well Mom I hope you can see getting published online is really as easy as writing a regular letter, just with a few additional twists.
-Doesn’t matter what you want to say or show with pictures, it’really is quite easy to generate on online presence.
+Doesn’t matter what you want to say or show with pictures, it really is quite easy to generate on online presence.
 See you online Mom!